The Top 8 Annual Health Checks to Consider

 Skin checks help to monitor changes in the skin or the growth of skin cancers.
 95% of skin cancers can be treated successfully if detected early so it’s important to get to know your skin and monitor any changes or abnomailities.

 But for time-poor professionals who may forgo their yearly health assessment, Epworth HealthCheck is the preventative style of health care that could save your life.
-Located amongst Melbourne’s CBD, not only does it provide patients with a comprehensive assessment of both their physical and psychological wellbeing, it also detects any potential problems or risks and refers them for appropriate treatment.
+Co-located with Epworth Richmond, not only does it provide patients with a comprehensive assessment of both their physical and psychological wellbeing, it also detects any potential problems or risks and refers them for appropriate treatment.